Fort Smith Schools administrator to retire after nearly five decades of service

 "It's not that I don't enjoy it anymore," Johns said.
 "It's not that.
 In fact, I find so much exciting right now about education."

 Johns said she started working for the district in June 1975 as a coordinator of special education, serving in that role for nine years.
-She then became an instructional supervisor, a position in which she helped establish the district's gifted and talented program.
+She then became an instructional supervisor, helping establish the district's gifted and talented program.

 Johns became director of elementary education in 1992, a job that entails supporting the operation of the district's elementary schools and their principals.

-Johns said prior to arriving in Fort Smith, she graduated with a bachelor's degree in elementary education in 1967 and a master's degree in special education in 1973 from the University of Central Arkansas in Conway.
-She also had experience teaching elsewhere, including Columbus, Miss.; Little Rock; Memphis, Tenn.; and the university.
+Johns said that before arriving in Fort Smith, she graduated with a bachelor's degree in elementary education in 1967 and a master's degree in special education in 1973 from the University of Central Arkansas.
+She also had experience teaching elsewhere, including Columbus, Miss.; Little Rock; Memphis; and the university.

-A university faculty member told Johns when she got ready to move to Fort Smith that the School District was "very good" and that she was very fortunate to have a job there.
-She found that sentiment to be true when she started working there.
+A university faculty member told Johns when she got ready to move to Fort Smith that the district was "very good" and that she was very fortunate to have a job there.
+Johns found that sentiment to be true.

-Johns said she met her late husband, Forrest, after coming to Fort Smith as well.
+Johns said she met her late husband, Forrest, after arriving in Fort Smith as well.
 She would go on to earn a doctorate in educational leadership from the University of Arkansas in 1997.

 Johns said she is probably the most proud of the expansion of opportunities the district has been able to provide to students as it grew.